“I’m glad to have company.” Nemo, the limbless ascetic, leaned to look over Leo’s shoulder. “I heard a bird. Will it arrive soon?”

 “Nothing you can’t see.”
 Nemo wiggled his stumps.
 “You’ve already eaten your fingers.
 Now finish the job.”

 “Liberation is attaching to nothing,” said Nemo.
 “Own nothing.
 Be nothing.
+Know nothing.
 Until then you can only suffer.”

 “My property,” said Leo, “is mine!
 I earned it!
 I deserve it!
 I’m damn-right to be pissed off at this commie bullshit!”